Best Dental Assistant Schools in Tennessee

 Demand for qualified dental assistants in Tennessee is expected to remain strong in the coming years.
 Dental offices, clinics, and specialty practices rely heavily on assistants to keep patient care efficient.
 With further training, you can take on more responsibilities, become an EFDA, or move into office management.

-The U.S. Bureau of Labor Statistics reports steady demand for dental assistants across most states, including Tennessee.1
+The U.S. Bureau of Labor Statistics reports ongoing hiring needs for dental assistants across most states, including Tennessee.1

-Becoming a dental assistant in Tennessee can take as little as a year, and quality training programs are available in all regions of the state.
+Becoming a dental assistant in Tennessee can take about a year, and quality training programs are available in all regions of the state.
 Start by picking a school that fits your budget, schedule, and career goals.
 Complete CPR and any required expanded functions training for the duties you want to perform.
 Once trained, you can join a stable field with opportunities for growth.

-Next Step: Review the Tennessee Board of Dentistry's regulations and contact one or two schools from the list above to compare start dates, tuition, and placement rates.
+Next Step: Review the Tennessee Board of Dentistry’s regulations and contact one or two schools from the list above to compare start dates, tuition, and employment outcomes.